Preparing For An Earthquake A Complete Preparedness Checklist

 Developing and Enforcing Building Codes

-Another responsibility of the government is the development, implementation, and enforcement of strict building codes for developed structures that can withstand earthquakes.
-These regulations ensure that new constructions resist earthquakes and that the existing structures are also ready to meet the safety standards.
+Another government responsibility is the development, implementation, and enforcement of strict building codes for developed structures that can withstand earthquakes.
+These regulations ensure that new constructions resist earthquakes and that the existing structures are ready to meet the safety standards.

 Public Education and Awareness Programs

-The government offers public education programs for enlightenment on the likely risks in cases of earthquakes and the requisite mitigation processes to be taken.
-Such enlightenment entails putting together emergency kits, preparing family evacuation plans, and fixing heavy furniture such as drawers and bookshelves that may be in the house to walls.
+The government offers public education programs to educate people on the likely risks of earthquakes and the requisite mitigation processes to be taken.
+Such enlightenment entails putting together emergency kits, preparing family evacuation plans, and fixing heavy furniture, such as drawers and bookshelves, that may be in the house walls.

 Investment in Infrastructure and Urban Planning

 Investment in earthquake-resistant infrastructure is one of the major preventatives.
-This might include constructing bridges and roads, as well as public buildings capable of withstanding seismic activity to ensure the continuity of basic services following an event.
+This might include constructing bridges, roads, and public buildings capable of withstanding seismic activity to ensure the continuity of basic services following an event.

 Emergency Response Planning and Training

-The government sets out disaster response teams in different jurisdictions as part of disaster response planning, and exercises disaster response periodically, thereby ensuring quick and effective reaction to earthquakes.
+The government sets out disaster response teams in different jurisdictions as part of disaster response planning and periodically exercises disaster response, ensuring quick and effective earthquake reactions.

 Seismology Research and Development